Tom-roujiang/MSAD/README.md

 ## Dataset Preparation

-If you would like to access the original dataset in video format, please submit a request through our online application form [here](https://forms.microsoft.com/pages/responsepage.aspx?id=XHJ941yrJEaa5fBTPkhkN0_bcDHlPvFAiLdm3BQe86NURVI5RlRWODhYWVZYSzNCSlBROThBTEQzOC4u&route=shorturl).
+If you would like to access the original dataset in video format, please download and submit a request through our application form [here](https://docs.google.com/document/d/1a_61tD1PELaxt66dSi8OqzKUPIdV84VO/edit?tab=t.0).

 We use this [I3D_Feature_Extraction_resnet](https://github.com/GowthamGottimukkala/I3D_Feature_Extraction_resnet) repo for extracting I3D features.
 We also offer extracted features (I3D and Video-Swin Transformer) available for all researchers. [(Feature_Download Link)](https://drive.google.com/drive/folders/1mxFGCcAuEecN0c7MHD12wD4pO2Ej5kLe)